Mikej81/xcshowmap-extension/README.md

 ### Common Issues

 1. **"Missing CSRF Token" Error**
-   - **Solution**: Refresh the Volterra console page or navigate to trigger API requests
+   - **Solution**: Refresh the F5XC console page or navigate to trigger API requests
    - The extension needs to capture authentication tokens from network requests

 2. **"No Load Balancers Found" Error**